Peace to the Gods and Goddesses of the foundation;

 At the same time, the basis of the social world is the psyche.
 Without different individual and collective psyches there is no social world as the abstract establishes the corporeal.

-The individual subconscious is instinctual and based on nature, the collective subconscious is cultural and based on nurture.
+The individual unconscious is instinctual and based on nature, the collective unconscious is cultural and based on nurture.

 Both contain the social.
-The social instinct is a very powerful instinct in the human subconscious.
+The social instinct is a very powerful instinct in the human unconscious.
 At the same time, a collectivity must of necessity be social.

-Collective consciousness is the internal, external, or expressed agreement of three or more individuals that a shared similarity or passion is worth sacrificing individuality and personal autonomy for.
+Collective consciousness is the internal, external, or expressed agreement of two or more individuals that a shared similarity or passion is worth sacrificing individuality and personal autonomy for.

 With Racial consciousness the main aim is for the psychological improvement of the race; and while this can obviously be handled on an individual basis the fact that the race is dehumanised and emasculated shows that this problem must be solved on a social and collective level too.